 The majority of the capacity at the SERC is utilised to process Authority waste.
-However the operator has signed a number of third part waste contracts, some of which are long term, to optimise the processing capability of the plant.
+However the O&M contractor has signed a number of third party waste contracts, some of which are long term, to optimise the processing capability of the plant.